 In 1990 a little girl called George was born with Cystic Fibrosis, which affected her little lungs and digestive system.
-She spent most of her life in and out of hospital away from her family being poked with needles.

 As she got older her little lungs became more and more damaged from all the infections and when she was 20 she needed a feeding tube fitted to help her maintain her weight.
 Just before her 21st birthday her left lung collapsed in the middle of the night, leaving her struggling to breathe.
 She had to have a drain quickly inserted to re-inflate her lung and was left very weak and unwell, needing constant oxygen and a wheelchair to get about.
 The doctors decided it was time to ask the transplant hospital to give her a second chance at life and to try and save her.

 When she was told this news she was terrified; she didn’t want it to be true and she was scared that things could go wrong.
 Most importantly, she was scared of dying and leaving her family and partner, so she agreed to see the transplant hospital and the tests began.
 Thankfully George passed the tests and was suitable for transplant.
 She was listed at the age of 21 in December 2011.

 She waited a long and agonising eight months with no calls, crying herself to sleep most nights, her health deteriorating with no sign of hope.
 Every time the phone rang she panicked and every morning she awoke disappointed that her call for new lungs hadn’t come.